RosmaelZidane/CNN-MPD/README.md

 * Download the datasets
 * Change the differents paths
-* Install all libraries need
+* Install all libraries needed
 * Run it from scratch from the top